Transforming the global school system was the topic of discussion in a large Zoom meeting in which I recently participated.

 The environmental movement has been operating from a position of external coherence in the USA since at least 1970 when Earthday and the federal Environmental Protection Agency were both founded.

-Before that, internal coherence was achieved in about the 1950s when Rachel Carson’s Silent Spring hit the best-seller list and the deep ecology movement was starting to form.
+Before that, internal coherence was achieved sometime before the 1950s when Rachel Carson’s Silent Spring hit the best-seller list and the deep ecology movement was starting to form.

 Medicine is constrained by biology.